-Unrestricted Shortest Gap Lowest Layer First (U-SG-LLF)
+2) Unrestricted Shortest Gap Lowest Layer First (U-SG-LLF)

-Considering the definition of the spectrum in Section 2.3.2 and taking into account our scheduling goal of minimizing the spectrum, we can observe that there are, in principle, two ways to decrease the spectrum of a video: to increase the lowest quality levels (which is taken care of by choosing the lowest layer levels first) and to close gaps in the video, i.e., reduce the number of $z_t \neq 0$.
+Considering the definition of the spectrum in Section 2.3.2 and taking into account our scheduling goal of minimizing the spectrum, we can observe that there are, in principle, two ways to decrease the spectrum of a video: to increase the lowest quality levels (which is taken care of by choosing the lowest layer levels first) and to close gaps in the video, i.e., reduce the number of .
 The latter is not captured by simply using layer levels as priorities.
-Figure 5 gives an illustrative example how the spectrum is affected by the closing of gaps.
+Therefore, in contrast to W-LLF and U-LLF, we now use a prioritization of the missing segments which also takes closing of gaps into account.
+We do so by simply sorting the segments according to the length of the gap they belong to and then sort these further by their layer levels.
+The resulting heuristic we called Unrestricted Shortest Gap Lowest Layer First (U-SG-LLF).